bjerrep/cargozhip/README.md

+## Compression formats

+By using the native python compression modules the supported formats are:

+- zip

+- bz2

+- lzma

+- tar.gz

+- tar.bz2

 ## Config

 A config file is a json file intended to reside in each asset cargozhip should work with.

 As advertised it contains separate entries for files and directories to include and/or exclude for the given asset.
-The full feature set can be seen in testlib/cargozhip.json.
+The full feature set can be seen in **testlib/cargozhip.json**.

-Files and directories can be specified in two flavors, either default as "unix filename pattern matching" as used by the python fnmatch module or if starting with a "!" as a regex.
+Files and directories can be specified in two flavors, either default as "unix filename pattern matching" as used by the python fnmatch module or if starting with a "!", as a regex.

 Expect the outcome of a lot of intertwined including and excluding to be at least unpredictable.
 Either make more explicit rules or, well, fix the code.